Pacem in terris: History

 In this work, John XXIII reacted to the political situation in the middle of the Cold War.
-Coming just months after the 1962 Cuban Missile Crisis, during which the Vatican served as an intermediary between the White House and the Kremlin, the document also reflected the Pope's experience of 1960 in trying to resolve difficulties arising out the four-power occupation of Berlin.
+Coming just months after the 1962 Cuban Missile Crisis, during which the Vatican served as an intermediary between the White House and the Kremlin, the document also reflected the Pope's experience of 1960 in trying to resolve difficulties arising out of the four-power occupation of Berlin.
 The "peace encyclical" was issued only two years after the erection of the Berlin Wall.
 It also draws on Pope John's reading of Saint Augustine's The City of God and Thomas Aquinas' view of Eternal Law.
+In this it echoes the Gospel's core values and principles of patristic and medieval thought, while reflecting the historical period in which it was written.

 Sociologist Monsignor Pietro Pavan and a small group of theologians helped draft it.
 In Pavan's view Pacem in terris would present the teachings of Leo XIII on the eternal law, "in light of the changing tides of history, and allow them to resonate with a much wider audience".

 The Pope explains in this encyclical that conflicts "should not be resolved by recourse to arms, but rather by negotiation".
 He further emphasizes the importance of respect of human rights as an essential consequence of the Christian understanding of men.
 He clearly establishes "that every man has the right to life, to bodily integrity, and to the means which are suitable for the proper development of life."

 Pacem in terris is an extended reflection on the moral order.
 The document is divided into four sections.